 Montreal jumped up significantly in the standings, moving from last to 2nd place (out of 7) this season.
 They would meet eventual Finalists Hamilton in the quarter finals and would lose 4-0 over two legs.

 This season their jersey was made by Umbro.
-Home jerseys were white with Okeefe sponsors on the chest, away jerseys were blue with the same sponsor.
+Home jerseys were white with Okeefe sponsors on the chest, away jerseys were red with the same sponsor.

 Montreal placed middle of the table with 40 points, making the play offs.
 They played Hamilton in the quarter finals over two legs, which Hamilton won 4-3.